terraform-google-modules/terraform-example-foundation/0-bootstrap/README.md

    terraform plan -input=false -out bootstrap.tfplan
    ```

-1. Copy policy repo and copy contents of policy-library to new folder.
-Create it the folder at the same level of the `terraform-example-foundation` folder.
+1. Create a new folder called gcp-policies at the same directory level as the `terraform-example-foundation` folder.
+Initialize a Git repository, create a branch called `main`, and copy the contents of the `policy-library` directory from the `terraform-example-foundation` folder into the gcp-policies folder.

    ```bash
    cd ../